Hem (band): Band history

 Later in 2006, Hem received a career boost when the song "Half-Acre", from Rabbit Songs, was featured in a television commercial for Liberty Mutual insurance, which brought their music to many who might not otherwise have heard it.
 In May 2007, in a follow-up campaign, Liberty Mutual used Hem's music once again, debuting a new song, "The Part Where You Let Go."

 Hem's fourth album, Funnel Cloud, was released on September 5, 2006.
 Funnel Cloud was recorded with a 21-piece orchestra, and with help from the likes of former The Smashing Pumpkins guitarist James Iha and Ollabelle vocalist Amy Helm (daughter of Levon Helm).
 One of the songs from the album, "Not California", was subsequently featured on NPR's "All Songs Considered."

 In 2007, the band received another career boost when they played with the Boston Pops at Symphony Hall, for the Boston Pops' annual event Edgefest.

 The band provided the music for the 2009 Public Theater production of Shakespeare's "Twelfth Night" at the Delacorte Theater in Central Park, featuring Anne Hathaway in the role of Viola.
 The band received a nomination for Outstanding Music in a Play for the 2009/2010 Drama Desk Awards.

 The band released the album Departure and Farewell in 2013.
-A short UK tour took place in October 2013, along with a session on Bob Harris's Sunday Show on BBC Radio 2.
+The band toured in the US and the UK in 2013, along with a session on the Bob Harris Sunday show on BBC Radio 2 in October.

 A 2013 article on poptech.org noted, "But as work on Departure and Farewell continued, it was increasingly characterized by upheaval, riven by the dissolution of two marriages, and punctuated by addiction, family loss and crisis.
 Eventually discord set in, making it even more likely that the band’s career would end here, and not with a grace note."

-This is repeated on the Nettwerk Music Group site.
+Ten years after this hiatus, the band revealed on September 24, 2023 that they had begun working on music once again.
+From their Facebook page: "Dear Friends, at long last we can confirm that we are making new Hem music for you.
+We couldn’t be more excited.
+Stay tuned!"